jakobtroidl/OpenVinoClassification/Readme.md

 ## Prerequisites
-1. This system is designed for an Ubuntu 18.04 system.
+1. This system is designed for an Ubuntu 18.04 OS.
 2. Make sure your local system meets the OpenVino system requirements.

 ## How to setup the OpenVino based Classification Service on your local machine